SPATIAL TIMBER ASSEMBLIES

 Spatial Timber Assemblies is a joint collaboration of Gramazio Kohler Research, ETH Zurich and ERNE AG Holzbau.
 The focus is on the development and implementation of an innovative robot-based fabrication process for timber frame modules.
 This process builds upon existing methods of timber framing by adding the robot’s ability to produce parts just-in-time and to precisely place material in space.
 The implementation of the robot allows the timber modules to be highly prefabricated regardless of complexity, thus enabling quick and simple on-site assembly.

-Using the computational design model, the multi-robotic system proceeds to fabricate and assemble the design.
-Each beam is gripped and positioned by the robot, then cut using a CNC-controlled saw.
-Following this, the robot then mills and predrills all of the required holes for the connection detailing.
-The beams are then spatially assembled with the aid of path-planning tools.
-Tolerances during fabrication are also registered and adapted to an internal referencing system (iGPS) and optic sensors.
+Using the computational design model, the multi-robotic system fabricated and assembled the design.
+Each beam was gripped and positioned by the robot, then cut using a CNC-controlled saw.
+Following this, the robot then milled and pre-drilled all of the required holes for the connection detailing.
+The beams were then spatially assembled with the aid of path-planning tools.
+Tolerances during fabrication were also registered and adapted to an internal referencing system (iGPS) and optic sensors.

-Spatial Timber Assemblies will fabricate the load-bearing timber structure of the upper two stories of DFAB HOUSE.
-In contrast to standard timber frame structures, the lateral loads can now be borne by the timber beams themselves, relieving the requirement for stiffening plates.
+Spatial Timber Assemblies fabricated the load-bearing timber structure of the upper two stories of DFAB HOUSE.
+In contrast with standard timber frame structures, the lateral loads can now be borne by the timber beams themselves, relieving the requirement for stiffening plates.
 This allows for reduction in overall weight and enables the system to cater to DFAB HOUSE’s ruled façade geometry.

-Andreas Thoma (Project lead fabrication), Arash Adel (Project lead computational design), Thomas Wehrle (Project lead ERNE AG Holzbau), Lukas Stadelmann, Matthias Helmreich, Augusto Gandía, Gonzalo Casas, Matteo Pacher, Dr. Thomas Kohlhammer, Dr. Volker Helm, Dr. Ammar Mirjan
+Andreas Thoma (Project lead fabrication), Arash Adel (Project lead computational design), Dr. Aleksandra Anna Apolinarska, Thomas Wehrle (Project lead ERNE AG Holzbau), Lukas Stadelmann, Matthias Helmreich, Augusto Gandía, Gonzalo Casas, Matteo Pacher, Dr. Thomas Kohlhammer, Dr. Volker Helm, Dr. Ammar Mirjan

 Michael Lyrenmann, Philippe Fleischmann